Nursery - 2 Year Olds

 Richmond Hill nursery 2's is open to children from the term after their 2nd birthday until the term after their 3rd birthday.

 Places are available for both Funded 2 year olds and fee paying children.

-We currently have 8 spaces available daily term time only.
+We have 12 spaces available daily term time only.